aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

     Variable | Expected Value | Description
     --- | --- | ---
-    innodb_read_only | `0` for writers, `1` for readers | This global system variable indicates whether the storage engine was opened in read-only mode or not. aurora_server_id | `labstack-[...]` | This is the value of the DB instance identifier configured for that particular cluster member at creation time aurora_version | e.g. `1.19.5` | This is the version of the Amazon Aurora MySQL database engine running on your DB cluster.
+    innodb_read_only | `0` for writers, `1` for readers | This global system variable indicates whether the storage engine was opened in read-only mode or not. aurora_server_id | `auroralab-[...]` | This is the value of the DB instance identifier configured for that particular cluster member at creation time aurora_version | e.g. `1.19.5` | This is the version of the Amazon Aurora MySQL database engine running on your DB cluster.
 Note, these version numbers are different than the MySQL version.

     In the event of a fault, the script will report the number of seconds it takes to reconnect to the intended endpoint and the writer role.